masterrite/Foo_strip/README.md

 - Hides automatically when a fullscreen game/video is in front
 - Right-click in the strip to open customization settings
   - change basically everything but the album art thumbnail
-- Double-click album art to bring up foobar window
+- Double-click album art to bring up/hide foobar window
 - "Toggle floating strip" under View menu and bindable to a button in Column UI

 ## Caveat